wsad-io/SideQuest/README.md

 ## SideQuest Features

 * Automatic download of ADB platform-tools for your platform - win/mac/linux.
-* Setup instructions for enablding developer mode on your device.
+* Setup instructions for enabling developer mode on your device.
 * On device launcher app to be able to open the apps once installed.
 * Drag and drop support for installing arbitrary apps.
 * Repository seeding via sources.txt file to preload your own repos for distribution.